nickdala/dapr-eks/README.md

-# Dapr Application on AWS EKS
+# Dapr (Golang) Application on AWS EKS

 This project contains a Dapr application with a Redis datastore.
 The application is deployed on Amazon Elastic Kubernetes Service ([Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html)).
 The [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) is used to create the AWS EKS.

 ## Prerequisites

-You will need the following prerequisites installed in order to build and deploy the this project.
+You will need the following prerequisites installed in order to build and deploy this project.

 ### Node.js